akdavid/AI_projects/regression_prix_maisons_bordeaux/README.md

  - Retrieve and clean the data
  - Explore and visualize the data
  - Prepare the data for our machine learning models
- - Build a 'DNN' model with Keras
+ - Building a 'DNN' model with Keras
    - Train and save the model
    - Restore the saved model
    - Evaluate the model